quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-webserver.md

 ### Listen on a port

 This is the default option that you get when adding SSR support in a Quasar CLI project.
-It starts listening on the configured port (process.env.PORT or quasar.config file > ssr > prodPort).
+It starts listening on the configured port (process∙env∙PORT or quasar.config file > ssr > prodPort).

 ``` js
 // src-ssr/server.[js|ts]